MightyPork/profin/README.md

 Generally all methods return the object itself for easy chaining, with the exception of Projector methods like `monthly`, `single` etc, which are shortcuts for creating income instances.

+Months can be numeric 1-12 or textual e.g. jan or January (case is ignored)

 ### Projector API

 - `pf.date(year, month, day)` - set time cursor.
 This is used for subsequently created incomes as a starting date, or